 You planned every meal for the entire month and bought all of your groceries.
-You even freed up some time to prep most of the ingredients but life happened.
+You’ve read other meal planning tutorial, you even freed up some time to prep most of the ingredients.
+But life happened.

 Now you’re overwhelmed and you feel like this meal planning thing is just too complicated for you.

 Please don’t give up just yet, you can do this.
-You’re exactly the type of woman that can reap huge benefits from a great meal planning system and routine.
+You’re exactly the type of woman that can reap huge benefits from an easy meal planning tutorial that can help you establish a new routine.

-Meal Planning for Beginners – Step by Step Tutorial
+Easy Meal Planning Tutorial for Beginners – A Step by Step Guide

 Just like any other skill, system, or routine, you need to lay the foundation before you can succeed at anything.

 You need to know what decisions to make, how to make them, and what to do with them once you’ve made them.

 It sounds difficult and complicated but it really isn’t.
 Once you establish a system and settle into a routine, the whole process will become a simple habit.